Graphic Designer CV Examples

 - A range of skills: By including a diverse range of skills like use of Adobe Photoshop and Illustrator, logo and brand creation, this creative designer shows off their versatility.

 Frequently Asked Questions About Graphic Designer CVs

-- The jobs you’ve done, in reverse chronological order.
+- The jobs you’ve held, in reverse chronological order.

 - Achievements and responsibilities from each post.